SKIP AHEAD TO

 At a Glance

-As AI tools like ChatGPT gain popularity on campus, instructors face new questions around academic integrity and AI.
-Some worry that they could inadvertently give higher grades to students using AI compared to those who do coursework themselves.
+As AI tools like ChatGPT gain popularity on campus, instructors face new questions around academic integrity.
+Some worry that they could inadvertently give higher grades to students who use AI compared to those who don’t use AI for coursework.
 Others are concerned that reliance on AI tools could hinder students’ development of critical thinking skills.
 Whether or not you integrate these technologies into your courses, it’s important to reflect on how you’ll address them with students.
-How can you foster academic honesty and critical thinking when every student has easy access to generative AI tools?
+How can you foster academic honesty and critical thinking when every student has easy access to generative AI?

-In response to these questions, some companies have developed “AI detection” software.
+In response to these concerns, some companies have developed “AI detection” software.
 This software aims to flag AI-generated content in student work.
-However, early experiences show that AI detection software is far from foolproof—in fact, it has high error rates and can lead instructors to falsely accuse students of misconduct (Edwards, 2023; Fowler, 2023).
+However, AI detection software is far from foolproof—in fact, it has high error rates and can lead instructors to falsely accuse students of misconduct (Edwards, 2023; Fowler, 2023).
 OpenAI, the company behind ChatGPT, even shut down their own AI detection software because of its poor accuracy (Nelson, 2023).

 In this guide, we’ll go beyond AI detection software.
 We’ll discuss how clear guidelines, open dialogue with students, creative assignment design, and other strategies can promote academic honesty and critical thinking in an AI-enabled world.